DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 Mao Feng Green Tea is one of the most popular Chinese green teas.
 Maofeng's history dates a couple of hundred years back.
 This tea, originally native to the Yellow Mountain of Anxi, became so popular that it quickly spread around and got transplanted to many other places, including the high mountains of Yunnan.
 Mao Feng tea bushes are unique because they grow wildly, with no tea bush being the same.

 Tea farmers must skillfully navigate the tall mountains and hand-pick the tea leaves using traditional methods to avoid harming native tea bushes.
-Mao Feng means "Fur Peak", which describes the appearance and shape of the processed tea leaves –pointy and covered with soft white fuzz.
+Then, after some wilting, they pan-fry them to obtain the finished tea.
+Mao Feng means "Fur Peak", which describes the appearance and shape of the processed tea leaves – pointy and covered with soft white fuzz.

 Traditionally processed Mao Feng is incredibly sweet, fresh, and void of bitterness.